 You see, at just the right time, when we were still powerless, Christ died for the ungodly.
 Very rarely will anyone die for a righteous person, though for a good person someone might possibly dare to die.
 But God demonstrates his own love for us in this: While we were still sinners, Christ died for us.
 Since we have now been justified by his blood, how much more shall we be saved from God’s wrath through him!
 For if, while we were God’s enemies, we were reconciled to him through the death of his Son, how much more, having been reconciled, shall we be saved through his life! —-Romans 5:6-11

-Back when I was little my parents always fought.
+Back when I was little, my parents always fought.
 Dad was the abusive one and he nearly took my mom’s life away.
 I was only 3 or 4 years old and my brother 2.

-They fought in public, in the malls.
+They fought in public: in the malls.
 This is how I get to develop sensitivity over fights.
 It gives me anxiety, especially social anxiety.
 I couldn’t take away the picture of the fight at all.
 It affected my studies and social life in school.
 Mom fortunately is still alive now.
 She was strangled back then and had a bruise on the eye.
-She left dad and decided to live with my grandma with my younger sister.
+She left dad and decided to live with my grandma and my younger sister.
 Then I was left with dad and my younger brother.
 I developed resentment towards dad.
 I moved to another school in kindergarten hoping things will change because in the past one, I was feeling emotionally unstable.

-Although my parents are together, it is as if I have no father figure—to say the least a supportive one.
+Although my parents are together, it is as if I have no father figure—to say the least, a supportive one.
 Mom always shouldered the burden of raising me and my siblings.
 Dad was mostly a drag.
 He had temper problems and sometimes it turns ugly to the point that everyone at home can’t sleep at night.
 He’d keep coming into the rooms to pick up an argument.

 Mom handled fees, food, gifts to show affection, and the other things that supposedly sustained us.
-If it weren’t for her I wouldn’t know what life would be like today.
+If it weren’t for her, I wouldn’t know what life would be like today.
 Dad always complained about his lack of income, his debts, but he usually spent it on unnecessary luxury (e.g.expensive gadgets and clothes; he rarely spends for other stuff.
 He also cheated on mom once).

 I vowed not to become like dad ever.
 So in school I took my studies really seriously even to the point of having little to no friends.
 I was caught up with my problems at home and it seemed like the life energy for me to make friends was thinning.
 I had high standards when it comes to making friends.
-It was hard for me because I was interested in many things my classmates couldn’t relate with mostly idealistic deep stuff and making art.
+It was hard for me because I was interested in many things my classmates couldn’t relate with: mostly idealistic deep stuff and making art.

 They were often talking about celebrities, lewd things, the latest fashion, Korean drama, etc, while I was focused on trying to understand life (haha).
 I decided to observe people instead and I got interested in philosophy.